38-day Dry Cargo Time Charter

 Interested parties should provide:

-- Daily charter rate and any delivery/redelivery bonus
+- Daily charter rate and delivery/redelivery bonus, if applicable.

-- Fuel consumption rates (underway and inport working)
+- Fuel consumption rate (underway and inport working).

 Additional Notes